-The NVIDIA hardware-based H.264/HEVC video encoder (NVENC) does not support resolutions greater than 4096×4096.
+The NVIDIA hardware-based H.264 video encoder (NVENC) does not support resolutions greater than 4096×4096.
 This restriction applies to all NVIDIA GPU architectures and is imposed by the GPU encoder hardware itself, not by NVIDIA vGPU software.
 The maximum supported resolution for each encoding scheme is listed in the documentation for NVIDIA Video Codec SDK.
 This limitation affects any remoting tool where H.264 encoding is used with a resolution greater than 4096×4096.
 Most supported remoting tools fall back to software encoding in such scenarios.

-Use H.265 encoding.
+If your GPU is based on a GPU architecture later than the NVIDIA Maxwell® architecture, use H.265 encoding.
 H.265 is more efficient than H.264 encoding and has a maximum resolution of 8192×8192.
+On GPUs based on the NVIDIA Maxwell architecture, H.265 has the same maximum resolution as H.264, namely 4096×4096.